dfinity/ic-staking-documentation/docs/2-options-for-staking/2-options-for-staking.md

 * This is a very common method
 * Ideal for people who want to want the easiest path to control their ICP

-If you choose this, go to [Chapter 3: Maximum Ease staking option](../3-maximum-ease-staking-option/3-maximum-ease-staking-option.md)
+If you choose this, go to [Chapter 3: Maximum Ease Staking Option](../docs/3-maximum-ease-staking-option)

 * * *
 ## Maximum Control Option